chastitywhiterose/chastetris/src/chastetris_3/readme.txt

 Z and X rotate it
 and C holds the block for later use.
 It can be swapped infinite times with the current block.

+N goes to the next song.
+There are 3 songs.

+M mutes or unmutes the music if you need to turn it off for some reason.

 The game also has the ability to save and load at any point in time.
 This is a neat feature that I have shown in some of my videos.
 Please contact me if you want to know more:

 chastitywhiterose@gmail.com